-Back in May Brisbane SecTalks ran a capture the flag event where members of SecTalks contributed their own items for others to attempt to complete.
-As a part of this I built a .Net reverse engineering challenge, Cracknet.
+As a part of the SecTalks May CTF I built a .Net reverse engineering challenge, Cracknet.
 I’ve since made this available on Github, here.

 Although it’s possible to complete this challenge by bypassing a JMP instruction in assembly the intention of this challenge was to introduce participants to decompiling .Net applications by patching the application.